A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Emotional intelligence and compassion should be the foundation of any child’s growth.
 Hence students of the future need to be taught through experiential and alternate methods.
 Because this helps students to be able to express their passion and liking through a suitable career when the time comes.

-This also means that a child should be as comfortable in public speaking, taking initiatives, managing projects, trying out new ideas and experiments; in the same way, they browse the internet or enjoy sports!
+This also means that a child should be as comfortable in public speaking, taking initiative, managing projects, and trying out new ideas and experiments; in the same way, they browse the internet or enjoy sports!

 Learning at all levels can be ensured by Psychometric tests and career guidance for students to explore themselves and raise their self-awareness.
 The tests help identify a student’s Aptitude, Interests and Personality.